docker/docs/cloud/aci-integration.md

 ## Private Docker Hub images and using the Azure Container Registry

 You can deploy private images to ACI that are hosted by any container registry.
-You need to log into the relevant registry using `docker login` before running `docker run` or `docker compose up`.
+You need to log into the relevant registry using `docker login` before running `docker run` or `docker-compose up`.
 The Docker CLI will fetch your registry login for the deployed images and send the credentials along with the image deployment information to ACI.
 In the case of the Azure Container Registry, the command line will try to automatically log you into ACR from your Azure login.
 You don't need to manually login to the ACR registry first, if your Azure login has access to the ACR.

 ## Using ACI resource groups as namespaces